AdobeDocs/commerce-merchant-services.en/help/live-search/guide-overview.md

 ---
 # [!DNL Live Search] Guide Overview

-[!DNL Live Search] from Adobe Commerce delivers a lightning fast, super-relevant, and intuitive search experience for Adobe Commerce at no additional charge. [!DNL Live Search] powered by [Adobe Sensei](https://www.adobe.com/sensei.html) uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
-This data, when combined with your Adobe Commerce catalog, results in highly engaging, relevant, and personalized shopping experiences.
-With a focus on speed, relevance and ease of use, [!DNL Live Search] is a game changer for shoppers and merchants alike.
+[!DNL Live Search] for Adobe Commerce delivers a fast, relevant, and intuitive search experience at no additional cost. [!DNL Live Search] powered by [Adobe Sensei](https://www.adobe.com/sensei.html) uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
+This data, when combined with your Adobe Commerce catalog, results in a relevant and personalized shopping experiences.

 [!DNL Live Search] has three areas for administrators: